katzur/story-sparks/README.md

 ## Branding
 Consistent branding helps with dragging customer's attention and keeps the customers engagement on the high level, as they recognize the social media feed and can associate it with the store.
 Story Sparks Co. is aiming to keep it modern, funky and high quality to meet the needs of the Target Audience.
-Storng branding helps to build the trust among customers, who are then more likely to make a purchase or recommed it to their close ones or opther people through the social media posts.
+Strong branding helps to build the trust among customers, who are then more likely to make a purchase or recommend it to their close ones or other people through the social media posts.

 ## SEO
 Customers will most likely find Story Sparks Co. when using Google or other search engine.
 SEO is very important element to ensure that the page is visible, when search engines are in use:
 * I made sure that the content of the page, product descriptions, About Us section, Shipping and Returns Q&A are full of valuable information based on the keywords.
-* I ensure that HTML elements boosting CEO are in place: useful alt descriptions for the img elements, meta keyowrds content in the head element, strong elements and headings.
+* I ensure that HTML elements boosting CEO are in place: useful alt descriptions for the img elements, meta keywords content in the head element, strong elements and headings.
-* I added robots.txt file to allow search engine spiderbots to crawl the site and allow it to be ranked in search results.
+* I added robots.txt file to allow search engine to crawl the site and allow it to be ranked in search results.
-* I added sitemap.xml to help the spiderbots to crawl the site faster and fetch all relevant content.
+* I added sitemap.xml to help with crawling the site faster and fetch all relevant content.
 * The site has testimonials on the homepage, Privacy Policy and Terms & Conditions pages to boost the customer's trust and improve search engine rankings.

 ## Keywords